-Commonly known as a red blood cell, the
+An erythrocyte, commonly known as a red blood cell, is the

 most numerous type of blood cell.
 Erythrocytes taken the form of biconcave

 disks, narrow-waisted in profile.
 They contain the red respiratory pigment hemoglobin and are responsible for oxygen transport.
 The splitting of hemoglobin into a huge number of such little

 packets, each with a large surface area in comparison to its volume, vastly